Do you have chronic back, hip or knee pain, muscle discomfort, or stress-related issues?

 Less than 5 minutes walk from High St Kensington tube, it is also easily accessible from Holland Park, Notting Hill, Earl's Court, South Kensington & Gloucester Road.

-For those who can't make it to the clinics, I offer home and office visits in the boroughs of Brent, Kensington & Chelsea, Westminster & Hammersmith & Fulham.
+I prefer to see people at the clinics but for those who can't make it, I offer home and office visits in the boroughs of Brent, Kensington & Chelsea, Westminster & Hammersmith & Fulham.
+Price depends on time and proximity to NW10 4EG